How To Check If A Therapist Is Licensed - Verifying A License Explained

 Psychologists could be an LCP, PsyD, or a Ph.D.
 They work in clinical research or medical facilities.

 Psychiatrists are different from psychologists because they're people who have Doctorate's and are also MD's so that they can prescribe medication.
-Depending on your needs, you'll make an appointment with one of those people, and you can verify their information through the means that we discussed such as searching on Psychology Today or by finding websites that relate directly to licensing issues.
+Depending on your needs, you'll make an appointment with one of those people, and you can verify their information through the means that we discussed such as searching on online through specific websites that relate directly to licensing issues.

 Counselors and therapists are two professions that are sometimes thought of as being synonymous with one another, especially because they have similar goals for their clients.